gillesmaire/mychessbaselib/examples/doc/devguide.md

 The goal is to use Scid5 database for Qt6 programs.

-Scid5Lib is only database management and this guide explains how to use the library.
+Scid5Lib is only database management and this guide explains how to use the library, it doesn't concern the chessboard but only the storage of Games on disk.

-You can find all the library fonctions  in chessbase.h
+You can find all the library fonctions in the  chessbase.h file plus some other functionality described in some other files.

 You can call doxygen on this file to get a documentation in HTML format